Managing Tags

 Deleting Tags

-You can delete selected tags from the Tags Management table.
+You can delete one or more selected tags from the Tags Management table.
 When you do so, only the selected tags are removed permanently from all affected assets.
 The remaining tags are ungrouped, if relevant (i.e., if the deleted tag is a parent tag).
 Learn more about grouped tags in a hierarchical structure.
 This action may take some time to complete.

 To delete a tag